sn9691/Data-science-projects-collection/README.md

 https://www.machinehack.com/course/predict-the-flight-ticket-price-hackathon/

 * Fandango movie ratings: Analysing fandango movie ratings from 2016 - 2015 and investigating movie ratings bias based on the findings of an investigative journalist.

+* Half time analysis of Super Bowls in 2018: Analysing the various team, performances and musicians in 2018 Super Bowls using Sqlite in Jupyter Notebook